meitneshi/challenge-documentation/docs/index.md

  - Jedi
  - Master (hardest)

-When you create your own challenge your can help you with the [references](./reference.md) to set a correct level to your challenge.
+When you create your own mission your can help you with the [references](./reference.md) to set a correct level to your challenge.

 ## What's next